 Does the company pay for the group insurance premiums?

-The employer is not required to pay all the premiums.
-In the majority of cases, the company pays a portion of the costs and the balance is paid by the employees through payroll deductions.
-In many cases, the employer and employees each pay 50% of the premium.
+In the majority of cases, the employer pays 100% of the premiums.
+However, the employer is not required to pay all the premiums.
+In situations where they do not pay 100% of the premiums, the balance is paid by the employees through payroll deductions.
+The province of Quebec is a little different than the rest of Canada where it is common that the employer and employees each pay 50% of the premium.

 For residents of Quebec: Note that introducing a group insurance plan allows your employees and their dependents to opt out of the RAMQ universal drug plan.
 Employees therefore save $710 per adult per year in their tax return (the amount of the contribution is adjusted annually by the RAMQ on July 1) and benefit from more generous coverage.